Why Is My Cat Sneezing A Lot? When Do I Need To Worry?

 But ultimately, the clinical workup will involve a lot more investigation.

 Unlike people, allergies causing sneezing are not very common in cats.
-But when they do cause a problem we see signs of watery eyes, a runny nose and the sneeze.
+But when they do cause a problem we see signs of watery eyes, a runny nose, sometimes itchy skin and of course, the sneeze.

 Working out the trigger is vital and keeping a diary of events as discussed earlier in this article will help immensely.